 In most western cultures, moving one's head up and down is understood as an expression of agreement, while moving it from side to side conveys disagreement.
-But be careful when nodding to mean "yes" and shaking your head when you mean "no" in Bulgaria; this is one of the places where the meanings of these gestures are the opposite.
+However, this nonverbal communication is not universal.
+You should be careful when nodding to mean "yes" and shaking your head when you mean "no" in Bulgaria, as this is one of the places where the meanings of these gestures are the opposite.

 When considering how and why some of Bulgaria's customs came to be, it's important to remember how significant the Ottoman occupation was for Bulgaria and its Balkan neighbors.
 A country that existed since the 7th century, Bulgaria came under Ottoman rule for 500 years, which ended just after the turn of the 20th century.
 While it is a parliamentary democracy today, and part of the European Union, Bulgaria was one of the member nations of the Soviet Union's Eastern Bloc until 1989.